Divorce & Bankruptcy in Florida

 Divorcing before filing for bankruptcy may allow for support considerations.
 For instance, if you are ordered to pay a lot of alimony, that support obligation can affect your bankruptcy proceedings.
 Nothing is worse than being put on a Chapter 13 bankruptcy repayment plan based on income that you no longer have access to.

-As a Jacksonville divorce lawyer, I take a personal interest in each of my client's cases and I care about how their divorce will affect all aspects of their life.
+I take a personal interest in each of my client's cases and I care about how their divorce will affect all aspects of their life.
 Experience has taught me that a lot of my clients file for divorce because money troubles caused too much stress in the marriage.
 If you are thinking about filing for bankruptcy and divorce, I can help you determine if it would be better to file for divorce before or after bankruptcy.

 Contact Charles E. Willmott, P.A. to schedule your initial consultation by calling (904) 849-5183.